 - Efforts that leverage and coordinate resources across disciplines, remove barriers to the use of these resources and document outcomes of new models for resource allocation

-Any stakeholder involved in bettering Chicago’s housing and health arenas is encouraged to apply, especially those that have a demonstrated impact on residents of Cook County.
+Any stakeholder involved in bettering Chicago’s housing and health arenas was encouraged to apply, especially those that have a demonstrated impact on residents of Cook County.

 - Nonprofit organizations with evidence of tax-exempt status under Section 501(c)(3) of the Internal Revenue Code or those using a 501(c)(3) fiscal agent, or local government entities in partnership with a 501(c)(3)